msmukowski/pixr/README.md

-# GIF-Sizer
+# PIXR

-GIF-Sizer is an application that takes an animated GIF and resizes it to a certain size in dimensions or weight depending on the user's input configuration.
+PIXR is an image processing application that handles various image operations including resizing, type conversion, and more, supporting multiple image formats.

 ## Prerequisites